amidaware/trmm-docs/docs/troubleshooting.md

 If you have agents that are relatively old, you will need to uninstall them manually and reinstall using the latest version.

 The mesh installer is created at time of install.
-Make sure it's working, run on TRMM server. `Error 1005` usually means something doesn't match/the username has to be all lower case.
+Make sure it's working by running this on your TRMM server.

 ???+ note "Check TRMM connection to MeshCentral"